 On March 30, 2015, SAFE promulgated the Circular of the State Administration of Foreign Exchange on Reforming the Management Approach regarding the Settlement of Foreign Exchange Capital of Foreign-invested Enterprises ("SAFE Circular No. 19"), which replaced the former notice on the conversion by a foreign-invested company of foreign currency into Renminbi.
 Pursuant to SAFE Circular No. 19, the foreign exchange capital of foreign-invested enterprises shall be subject to discretional foreign exchange settlement.
-For domestic equity investment made with capital obtained from foreign exchange settlement, the invested enterprises first shall handle the registration of domestic reinvestment at the foreign exchange bureaus (banks) at the places of registration and open the corresponding Account Pending for Foreign Exchange Settlement based on the actual investment scale to the Account Pending for Foreign Exchange settlement based on the actual investment scale to the Account Pending for Foreign Exchange settlement based on the actual investment scale to the Account Pending for Foreign Exchange settlement based on the actual investment scale to the Account Pending for Foreign Exchange settlement based on the actual investment scale to the Account Pending for Foreign Exchange settlement based on the actual investment scale to the Account Pending for Foreign Exchange settlement based on the actual investment scale to the Account Pending for Foreign Exchange settlement based on the actual investment scale to the Account Pending for Foreign Exchange settlement to some extent.
+For domestic equity investment made with capital obtained from foreign exchange settlement, the invested enterprises first shall handle the registration of domestic reinvestment at the foreign exchange bureaus (banks) at the places of registration and open the corresponding Account Pending for Foreign Exchange Settlement Payment.
+The enterprises making the investment shall then transfer the capital in Renminbi obtained from foreign exchange settlement based on the actual investment scale to the Account Pending for Foreign Exchange Settlement Payment opened by the invested enterprises.
+This may help foreign-invested enterprises carry out domestic equity investment with the capital obtained from foreign exchange settlement to some extent.